DOTHAN BANKRUPTCY ATTORNEYS

 What is Chapter 7 Bankruptcy and How Much Does it Cost?

-When your petition is filed by your lawyer, an Automatic Stay of Protection goes into effect ordering that creditors must immediately cease from harassing you or any attempts to collect on the debt.
+When your petition is filed by your bankruptcy lawyer, an Automatic Stay of Protection goes into effect ordering that creditors must immediately cease from harassing you or making any attempts to collect on the debt.
 If they persists then the court can find them in contempt.

-After filing the case, you and your attorney will have to appear at a meeting of the creditors (which is a meeting with the trustee where they will ask you a few questions about your petition and your financial situation).
+After filing the case, you and your bankruptcy attorney will have to appear at a meeting of the creditors (which is a meeting with the bankruptcy trustee where they will ask you a few questions under oath about your petition and financial situation).
 The creditors hardly ever show up for this meeting and it usually does not take very long.
 If there are no complications with the information in the petition and no objections then, usually, this is the only appearance that you would have to go to and the discharge is granted without having to go before a judge.

 Dothan Chapter 13 Bankruptcy Lawyer

-By filing Chapter 13 you and your lawyer are able to develop a payment plan to repay all or part of your debts over a three to five year period.
+By filing Chapter 13 bankruptcy you and your lawyer are able to develop a payment plan to repay all or part of your debts over a three to five year period.
 Much of this depends on whether the debtor’s income is below the state median income.
 The most important aspect of Chapter 13 is for you and your bankruptcy attorney to develop a manageable plan.

 If you own a home, then filing Chapter 13 allows you to continue making payments and not have your assets liquidated.
 It can also halt a foreclosure process and allow you to become current on your mortgage.
 The attorney fees in Chapter 13 are spread out over the three to five year period and paid through the plan.